 Many of Atlantic Canada’s 32 members of Parliament carry substantial voices within the governing party, including in cabinet.
 So do the four Atlantic premiers.
 They must resist relinquishing an Atlantic regional seat on the bench.

-Alex Whalen is a graduate of Dalhousie’s Schulich School of Law and operations manager at the Atlantic Institute for Market Studies.
+Alex Whalen is a graduate of Dalhousie’s Schulich School of Law.